mbeckdev/rock-paper-scissors/README.md

 - I used some pictures that I drew of a hilarious rock, paper, and scissors.
 - Check out the CSS animations!
 These can get complicated real quick.
 I was having fun trying to get it to shake the fist properly, and then if it won, put the fist on top of the other one.
 I learned you can do a lot with animations.
-- Keyframes are your friend when doing CSS animations
+- Keyframes are your friend when doing CSS animations.

 ## Other Notes